mpeeples2008/ArchNetSci/_book/04-uncertainty.md

 We are not aware of any archaeological examples where edges have been formally/qualitatively assigned "confidence levels" in exactly this way, but we think there are potential applications of this method.
 For example, we could define a network where we assign a low probability of a tie between two archaeological sites if they share an import from a third site/region and a higher probability for a tie between two sites if they share imports from each others region.
 Importantly, such methods can be used to combine information from different sources into a single assessment of the likelihood of connection.

 Since we do not have any data structured in exactly this way, we will again simulate a small example and then analyze it.
 Let's create a network with ties associated with "probabilities" and the plot it.
-We use the "rg_w" function within the tnet package to simulate a random weighted network in this way.
+We use the `rg_w` function within the `tnet` package to simulate a random weighted network in this way.